monshan/monshan/README.md

 My pronouns are: __she/her/hers__

 I'm a __Software Engineer & Web Developer__ with a background in education and E-commerce.
-I'm passionate about connecting people across cultures and languages with code, that is while I'm not learning a new language myself.
+I'm passionate about connecting people across cultures and languages with code, that is, while I'm not learning a new language myself.
 You can find out more about me and my projects below ⬇️

 ## 🔗 Connect with Me